solana-labs/solana/docs/src/proposals/scrambled-tx.md

 - Reliance of local wall clock time
 - Pretty invasive system change

+### Assumptions of other subsystem's improvements

+- bankless leader
+- randomized leader schedule (or stop 4-slot grouping at the very least)
+- on-chain mempool with bidding

 ### Scrambling details

 As said above, scrambling refers to a specially-arranged encryption scheme where